b3-exmo/b3-exmo.github.io/docs/Tithing money/index.md

 Don't forget to check out their list of [stores](https://shopcitycreekcenter.com/stores/) that are paying the Church to be in their mall.
 You can't even fucking [park there](https://citycreekparking.com/) without paying.

+*Utah's Rodeo Drive*?
+There are few other places I could think of to embody vanity, pride, and worldly values.
+Does Utah want, or need, such a place?
+Does it seem odd that the LDS church *owns* this bastion of capitalism?
+Wasn't it the great and spacious building that, of all details to be recorded in scripture, highlighted that "their manner of dress was exceedingly fine"?
+That had the "attitude of mocking and pointing their fingers" toward those who were pursuing salvation?
+The church *owns* it, and advertises it as being comparable to Rodeo Drive.

 Is _this_ what Jesus taught?
 Is this a charitable organization with no independent audits, no public financial records, or accountability that you want to donate to?

+&nbsp;

 ### What's wrong with this?
 Take a step back and think rationally, maybe without cursing.